TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/cloud/billing-and-subscription-management/_index.md

 ## Manage your Subscriptions, Support and Billing Plans

 After you purchased {{% tts %}} subscription, you'll receive some emails in the inbox of the administrator email address you provided previously.
+In one of the emails, you will get a link for creating an admin account password.

 Among other info, you'll be provided with a URL to access your newly created tenant's Console.
 The Console will be available on: